playframework/playframework/documentation/manual/releases/release30/migration30/Migration30.md

 ### Play upgrade

-Apart from the `groupId` change, you need to update the Play version number in `project/plugins.sbt`:
+In addition to the `groupId` change, you will also need to update the Play version number in `project/plugins.sbt`:

 ```scala
 addSbtPlugin("org.playframework" % "sbt-plugin" % "3.0.x")